August 2 to 8, 2004 < Prev PostPermalinkNext Post >Topic of the Week: Supporting Local Arts and Designs

 Although over 80% of the public feels that e-voting is safe (or have no opinion), over 80% of security experts feel that current e-voting systems are much less secure than traditional paper-based voting.
 If teenage hackers can rig a vote, why would it be any harder for organized, professional criminals to?

-A 11.7 foot high-resolution screen is displayed at a homeland security conference:
+A 11.7 foot high-resolution screen is displayed at a homeland security conference: Check out the incredible satellite images you can view on this baby:

 "Onion routing" may help make anonymous communications over the net more secure: